 Step 5 – Coat the ceiling with topping compound

-Apply one layer of topping compound across the entire ceiling with your mudding knife.
+Apply one layer of topping compound across the entire ceiling with your mudding knife

 Step 6 – Sand the ceiling

-Once dry, sand using drywall sandpaper to make the first coat even.
+Once dry, sand using drywall sandpaper to make the first coat even

-Then applying a second layer of topping compound to finish replacing the texture.
+Then, apply a second layer of topping compound to finish replacing the texture.

 The ceiling is now ready to paint!